 Employees should be educated on the organization's definition of violence and encouraged to report to their supervisor or other designated individual anything they perceive as a warning sign of violence.
 A hotline can also be used for this purpose.
 The system should protect the confidentiality of employees who make written or verbal reports.
 All reports should be documented and should result in immediate action, to ensure safety and facilitate continued reporting.
 Increasing the frequency of violence reporting will better equip the healthcare facility to implement effective measures for reducing the risk of violence.
 Reporting will be maximized when reporting systems are simple, trusted, and secure; when they allow for anonymity; when they are fully supported by leadership, management, and labor unions; and when they result in transparent outcomes (Wyatt et al.).
 See

-Event Reporting and Response for more information.
+Event Reporting for more information.

 Action Recommendation: Ensure appropriate follow-up to violent events, including communication, postincident support, and investigation.

 Despite a healthcare organization's best efforts, violent events are bound to occur.
 Appropriate postincident support for employees who are victims of violence includes first aid, prompt medical treatment, debriefing, counseling, and employee assistance (ACEP "Protection").
 Most importantly, organizations need to be cognizant of the impact of workplace violence on the individual healthcare worker, and provide appropriate support and ongoing resources (Papa and Venella).